Syed Nazrul Islam: Death

-Following the assassination of Sheikh Mujibur Rahman on 15 August 1975 Syed fled underground with other Mujib loyalists such as Tajuddin Ahmad, A. H. M. Qamaruzzaman and Muhammad Mansur Ali, but was ultimately arrested by the regime of the new president Khondaker Mostaq Ahmad.
+Following the assassination of Sheikh Mujibur Rahman on 15 August 1975, Syed went into hiding with other Mujib loyalists such as Tajuddin Ahmad, A. H. M. Qamaruzzaman and Muhammad Mansur Ali, but was ultimately arrested by the regime of the new president Khondaker Mostaq Ahmad.
 The four leaders were imprisoned in the Dhaka Central Jail and assassinated on 3 November under controversial and mysterious circumstances known as the Jail Killing.
-This day is commemorated every year in Bangladesh Jail Killing Day.
-Captain (relieved) Kismat Hashem was sentenced to life in prison for the killings.
+This day is commemorated every year in Bangladesh as Jail Killing Day.
+Captain (relieved) Kismat Hashem was sentenced in absentia to life in prison for the killings.
 He died due to cardiac arrest in Canada.

 Legacy

 Government-run Shahid Syed Nazrul Islam Medical College in Kishoreganj is named in his memory.
 Sayed Ashraful Islam is son of Sayed Nazrul Islam.